msimms/OpenWorkoutWeb/README.md

 * Added support for browser dark mode.
 * Added the ability to edit gear names.

+### 0.44
+* Bug fixes and performance optimizations.
+* Added a race calendar, to replace manually specifying goals.

 ## Tech
 This software uses several other source projects to work properly: